What Is User Retention? How to Measure & Improve It (2023)

 You also get the freedom to define what “retention” means.
 That term could translate directly to downloads or subscriptions, or you could choose to track how many users interact with a specific feature of your product.

 You have even more flexibility in the way you calculate your user retention rate.
 There are four methods for measuring user retention:

 Full retention looks at the users who returned to your app daily over a certain time period.
 This is a very specific method for measuring user retention — and it makes the most sense for daily-use products.
-The equation for full retention rate is:

 It doesn’t measure how many users came back on any other day in between their starting date and the measure date, but it is a semi-reliable way to measure whether people are re-engaging regularly with your product.
-You measure classic retention rate by:

 Rolling retention tracks users who return on a certain day or on any day after that within your time period.
 This offers a more flexible approach than classic or full retention.
 This method is easy to use, but it will view your active daily users the same as someone who only returns to your app once during your time period.
-The equation for rolling retention rate is:

 The most flexible method for measuring is return retention.
 This approach looks at users who return at least once within the time period.
-That return date can happen at any point during your chosen timeframe and still count toward your user retention rate.
-Return retention rate is calculated by:
+That return date can happen anytime during your chosen timeframe and still count toward your user retention rate.

 Achieving an above-average user retention rate is all about creating a product that adds value – while reducing friction for your users.
 Your goal should be to showcase to your users the value of your product as soon as possible.